cryologger/glacier-velocity-tracker/Documentation/ASSEMBLY.md

 1) Components required for the assembly of the Cryologger (e.g., PCB, GNSS receiver, microcontroller, etc.)
 2) Components required for the mounting, power and deployment of the complete system (e.g., tripod, solar panel, battery, etc.).

-This guide will focuses exclusively on first group, the assembly of the Cryologger itself.
+This guide focuses exclusively on first group, the assembly of the Cryologger.

 **Table 1.** Required tools for asssembly of Cryologger GNSS v2.21 system.
 | Tool | Recommended Product |